gbif/hp-swissnatcoll/en/publishing-with-dagi.md

   - A pop-up window _Encoding Summary_ opens with a short summary of what the encoding does.
 Briefly said, it uses some attributes as query values that are sent to available dictionaries of data (like GBIF API) to encode the provided values and enrich specific attributes with new values.
 It is extremely useful for taxonomic standardisation, georeferencing, species protection, etc. (see [What does the Encoding do? in the FAQs](/en/data-aggregator-faqs#what-does-the-encoding-do){:target="_blank"} for a precise description)
   - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.
 3. When satisfied with the set of records you want to encode, click on **Encode**.
-  - A progression bar appears during the encoding process and disappears when launched. ⚠️ Depending on the number of your records, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the encoding state.
+  - A progression bar appears during the encoding process and disappears when launched. ⚠️ Depending on the number of your records, this step can take up to a day to be completed ⚠️ Closing your navigator has no impact on the process, you can come back later to check the encoding state.
   - During the encoding, no other action can be started.
 4. Check the percentage of encoded data on your Dataset page (see the second box called **Not encoded / Incomplete**) in the Quick-filters.
   - By clicking on any **record**, and then on the **Encodings tab** of the side-pane, you can check the encoding state of all catalogs used for encoding and enriching your data (e.g. geo_reverse, swiss_species, gbif_taxonomy, etc.).